 Similar to what is seen in The Case for Christ movie, the true story reveals that Strobel interviewed 13 well-respected authorities for historical evidence on the existence of Jesus.
-He explored questions like, can evidence for Jesus be found outside the Bible?
+In his bestselling book, he explored questions like, can evidence for Jesus be found outside the Bible?
 Are there any grounds to believe the resurrection actually took place?
 How much trust should we put in what is stated in the New Testament? -The Case for Christ book

 "I became personally convinced that based on the historical evidence of the Resurrection, that this is actually true," Strobel said. -DailyHerald.com

 Yes.
 After becoming an award-winning investigative journalist who was promoted to legal editor at the Chicago Tribune, Lee left journalism in 1987, taking a 60 percent pay cut to work as a teaching pastor at Willow Creek Community Church in South Barrington, Illinois.
 He eventually became the host of the PAX TV program Faith Under Fire, in addition to writing numerous faith-based books and appearing as an inspirational speaker.
 His most notable book is his bestselling autobiography The Case for Christ, which chronicles his transformation from an atheist into a believer and provides the basis for the movie. -DailyHerald.com